philip860/Ansible_AWX_Install_Collection/README.md

 ## Overview
 This Ansible playbook automates the installation and configuration of an AWX standalone server.
 AWX is an open-source web-based automation platform that provides a user-friendly interface for Ansible.

+This is not a development AWX-server but a fully functionality install of a Ansible AWX Server.

 ## Prerequisites

 - A Linux-based server (Ubuntu, CentOS, RHEL)